GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT/PentaChiliadal_virome/README.md

 ## Code Structure
-All scripts used in this project can be found within scripts and are organized as follows: assembly/
-├── metaspades/          # Metagenomic assembly workflows
+All scripts used in this project can be found within scripts and are organized as follows: assembly/                # Metagenomic assembly and viral detection ├── metaspades/          # Assembly workflows
-├── viral_detection/     # VirSorter2, DeepVirFinder, geNomad wrappers
+├── viral_detection/     # VirSorter2, DeepVirFinder, geNomad
 └── contig_extension/    # COBRA-based viral contig extension

-qc/
-├── checkv/              # Prophage trimming and completeness estimation ├── dereplication/       # ANI-based deduplication and vOTU clustering └── database_matching/   # Comparison against public viral genome resources
+qc/                      # Quality control and dereplication ├── checkv/              # Prophage trimming and completeness estimation ├── dereplication/       # ANI-based deduplication and vOTU clustering └── database_matching/   # Comparison to public viral genome databases

 ---